 Rennet is used in the cheese-making process.
 Vegetarian cheese is produced using microbial or fungal enzymes.

 - Tesco stocks a range of vegetarian and vegan products and has made it easy for you to find them.
-Look for the black and green 'V' for Vegetarian logo on products without meat, fish or poultry but that may contain eggs and milk; or the white and green ‘V' for Vegans logo, on products also suitable for Vegans
+Look for the words ‘Suitable for Vegetarians’ with the V icon, which is displayed for products made without meat, fish or poultry but that may contain eggs and milk, or the words ‘Suitable for Vegetarians and Vegans’ with the V icon on products that are made without meat, fish, poultry, eggs and milk, so are also suitable for vegans.

 Is a Vegetarian Diet healthy?